-In Old English the 'un' prefix was used as a negative marker, so that the opposite of frip 'peace' was unfrip 'war'; it was also added to verbs to indicate the reverse of an action, as in unbindan 'unbind'.
-Exactly the same process lies behind recent formations such as unfollow and unfriend-terms coined by the microblogging and social media platforms Twitter and Facebook.
-Although the majority of such uses cited in the OED are from the electronic realm, there is a single quotation from a 17th-century letter in which the writer expresses the hope that he and his recipient are not 'mutually Un-friended by this Difference which hath happened betwixt us.'
+In Old English the 'un' prefix was used as a negative marker, so that the opposite of friþ 'peace' was unfriþ 'war'; it was also added to verbs to indicate the reverse of an action, as in unbindan 'unbind'.
+Exactly the same process lies behind recent formations such as unfollow and unfriend-terms coined by the micro-blogging and social media platforms Twitter and Facebook.
+Although the majority of such uses cited in the OED are from the electronic realm, there is a single quotation from a seventeenth-century letter in which the writer expresses the hope that he and his recipient are not 'mutually Un-friended by this Difference which hath happened betwixt us.'
 Examples like this remind us that such formations are not new, nor are they restricted to electronic discourse.